Everyday operations go mobile.

 Turning data into better field service.

 SKF has thousands of sales and service engineers in the field around the globe using iPad and iPhone to keep customers running smoothly.
 With iPad, SKF has reduced machine downtime and can now identify and fix problems before they happen.
-A collection of custom apps gives field teams instant access to critical data, even when they’re perched 100 feet above a mine or deep underground in a steel pipe factory.
+A collection of custom apps gives field teams instant access to critical data, even when they’re perched 30 metres above a mine or deep underground in a steel pipe factory.

 SKF’s sales and engineering teams support customers across more than 40 industries with thousands of bearings and lubrication products.
 Finding the right product for a customer means sifting through thousands of pieces of product literature.
 The SKF Shelf app delivers the right information to their fingertips.
-It’s searchable, easy to organize, and available offline.
+It’s searchable, easy to organise and available offline.

-Other custom apps like Bearing Calculator, Seal Select, and DialSet are quick calculators that help SKF’s field teams diagnose a problem and easily pinpoint the right product for any situation.
+Other custom apps like Bearing Calculator, Seal Select and DialSet are quick calculators that help SKF’s field teams diagnose a problem and easily pinpoint the right product for any situation.
 Even basic product literature comes to life on iOS with apps like PM Motors, which uses the camera on iPad and augmented reality to identify a motor, then present an overlay of the SKF parts it contains.

 Solving problems before they happen is a key concern for SKF sales and service teams.
 Custom apps allow engineers to monitor the health of a machine and act on the results.
 A custom app called Shaft Align reads data from Bluetooth sensors attached to a motor shaft to check that it’s turning in proper alignment.
 If not, the app generates step-by-step instructions in 3D to guide a technician through the process of manually aligning the motor.
 Then it checks the work and generates a report.

-DataCollect is a custom app used by SKF auditors to collect and analyze data about the performance of factory machinery.
+DataCollect is a custom app used by SKF auditors to collect and analyse data about the performance of factory machinery.
 Auditors can input data or collect it from machinery over low-energy Bluetooth sensors.
 They can also use the camera and microphone on iPad to supplement reports with photos and voice notes.
-That data is then sent to the SKF cloud to be analyzed.
+That data is then sent to the SKF cloud to be analysed.
 This audit process used to be manual and took as long as a month to complete.
 Now reports are delivered instantly.

 Work wonders with Apple.